Yehuda Henkin: Partnership Minyan

 He has written the major objection to the concept of a partnership minyan, particularly the issue of calling women to the Torah.
-In an article in the EDAH journal article on the subject, he provided point-by-point halakhic counterarguments, and also said:
+In an article in the Edah journal on the subject, he provided point-by-point halakhic counterarguments, and also said:

 Regardless of the arguments that can be proffered to permit women's aliyot [Torah-reading] today— that kevod ha-tsibbur can be waived, that it does not apply today when everyone is literate, that it does not apply when the olim rely on the (male) ba`al qeri’ah and do not themselves read—women's aliyot remain outside the consensus, and a congregation that institutes them is not Orthodox in name and will not long remain Orthodox in practice.
 In my judgment, this is an accurate statement now and for the foreseeable future, and I see no point in arguing about it.